yk-tanigawa/docker-RGT/README.md

 # README

 This is a Docker image for [Regulatory Genomics Toolbox](https://www.regulatory-genomics.org/).
+We use [Jupyter data science notebook](https://hub.docker.com/r/jupyter/datascience-notebook/dockerfile) as the base image and pip/conda installed the relevant packages.

 ## Build the Docker image
 To build the Docker image, run the command